Submitted by Truist

 “They’re children of God.
 They're down and out,” he says.
 “For whatever reason, they’ve found themselves in a circumstance, and they need our help.
 That’s not to say we’re not going to try to help them make better decisions to solve their problems.
 But it’s saying we’re not going to withhold care or love.”

-Truist Financial Corporation (NYSE: TFC) is a purpose-driven financial services company committed to inspiring and building better lives and communities.
-Formed by the historic merger of equals of BB&T and SunTrust, Truist has leading market share in many high-growth markets in country.
-The company offers a wide range of services including retail, small business and commercial banking; asset management; capital markets; commercial real estate; corporate and institutional banking; insurance; mortgage; payments; specialized lending and wealth management.
+Truist Financial Corporation is a purpose-driven financial services company committed to inspiring and building better lives and communities.
+Truist has leading market share in many high-growth markets in the country.
+The company offers a wide range of services including retail, small business and commercial banking; asset management; capital markets; commercial real estate; corporate and institutional banking; insurance; mortgage; payments; specialized lending; and wealth management.
 Headquartered in Charlotte, North Carolina, Truist is a top 10 U.S. commercial bank.
 Truist Bank, Member FDIC.
 Learn more at Truist.com.

 More from Truist